Hoodlum (film): Soundtrack

-A soundtrack containing hip hop and R&B music was released on August 12, 1997 by Interscope Records.
+A soundtrack containing hip hop and R&B music was released on August 12, 1997, by Interscope Records.
 It peaked at #94 on the Billboard 200 and #23 on the Top R&B/Hip-Hop Albums.

 Reception

 The film received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 43% based on 21 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on 17 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Critic Roger Ebert noted that "the film is being marketed as a violent action picture, and in a sense, it is" and that director Bill Duke having made "a historical drama as much as a thriller, and his characters reflect a time when Harlem seemed poised on the brink of better things, and the despair of the postwar years was not easily seen on its prosperous streets."

 It was also criticized for many historical inaccuracies including the claim that Thomas E. Dewey took bribes.